2018 Maserati GranTurismo gets Alfieri-inspired grille

 Nevertheless, with a successor likely some years off still, Maserati has decided to freshen up the GranTurismo for the 2018 model year.

-The most significant change is at the front where the normally rounded edge of the grille takes on a more rigid look inspired by the design on the Alfieri concept from 2014.
+The most significant change is at the front, where the normally rounded edge of the grille takes on a more rigid look inspired by the design on the Alfieri concept car unveiled at the 2014 Geneva auto show.

 The revised grille is joined by new lower air ducts which together improve airflow distribution and reduce aerodynamic drag from 0.33 to 0.32.
 The rear bumper has also taken on a cleaner look.

 The 2018 GranTurismo will be offered in only Sport and MC trim, with both versions featuring the familiar 4.7-liter, Ferrari-built V-8.
 The engine delivers 460 horsepower and 383 pound-feet of torque and spins the rear wheels via a 6-speed automatic transmission.